Observations running 2 million headless browser sessions

 The Future

 We’re incredibly excited about the future of headless browsers, and all the automation they unlock.
 With powerful tools like puppeteer and browserless, we’re hopeful that debugging and running headless work in production becomes easier and faster.
-We’ll soon be launching pay-as-you-go accounts and functions soon, so be sure to check back when those go live to better run your headless work!
+We’ll launching functions soon, so be sure to check back when those go live to better run your headless work!

 Share this article